-Justice Bedi report on Gujarat fake encounters won’t be under wraps says SC
+Gujarat govt’s plea to keep ex-judge’s report on fake encounter confidential rejected by SC

-New Delhi, Jan 9: The Supreme Court has rejected a plea by the Gujarat goverment to keep the Justice H S Bedi report on fake encounters under wraps.
+New Delhi, Jan 9: In a setback for the Gujarat Government, the Supreme Court on Wednesday rejected its plea to keep confidential the report submitted by Justice H S Bedi on the 22 alleged cases of fake encounters in the state between 2002 and 2006.

+The Gujarat government had sought to keep the report confidential, but the Bench headed by Chief Justice of India, Ranjan Gogoi directed that copies of the same be handed over to the petitioner.
+The court has also sought a report in four weeks time.

+The Bench said that it was yet to accept the report, but added that it would decide on the same after hearing both parties.

 The petitions were filed by veteran journalist, B G Verghese and lyricist, Javed Akhtar.
 They alleged that the case relating to the 22 encounters must be heard by the Supreme Court.

-Solicitor General Tushar Mehta, however intervened and said that the Justice Bedi report on the 22 fake encounters must not be made public.
+Solicitor General Tushar Mehta had intervened and said that the Justice Bedi report on the 22 fake encounters must not be made public.
 This needs to be dealt with a sense of responsibility, he added.

-The court allowed him to file an affidavit.
-When Mehta said that the matter should be posted following the Christmas break of the Supreme Court, the CJI refused to accede to the request.
-The matter has been posted for December 12.

 In March this year, the Supreme Court appointed committee had submitted its report in the court.
 The committee was appointed to probe alleged fake encounters in Gujarat between 2002 and 2007.